MouJouNakki/Archimedes-Fluids/README.txt

 Archimedes Fluids Syclusion Fork Readme

 Description
-Welcome to Archimedes Fluids-SUPERPERFORMANT, a performance-centric fork of the renowned Archimedes mod.
+Welcome to Archimedes Fluids-SUPERPERFORMANT, a performance-centric fork of the Archimedes Fluids mod for 1.20.1.
 This work-in-progress (WIP) mod is dedicated to enhancing fluid dynamics and interactions within the game, ensuring a smoother and more immersive experience for players.

 Features
 Enhanced Fluid Dynamics: Reworked fluid physics for more realistic and responsive water and other liquid behaviors.